anuragsamota/Connection-JS/docs/usage.md

         4.) deleteRequest() : Sends a delete request

-            This method takes two parameters :-
+            This method takes one parameter :-

                         a.) endpoint : api endpoint url